ElementalPublishing/Raycaster/README.md

 └── .gitignore
 ```

-- **Modular:** Each subsystem is in its own file/folder for clarity and easy extension.
+- **backend/**: All performance-critical code is written in Cython (`cython_backend.pyx`).
+The `api.py` file defines the backend interface and documents how to extend or modify backend routines.
+Only Cython is supported for backend optimization, making it easy for Python developers to contribute and mod.
+- **core/**: All game logic, orchestration, and engine features remain in Python for maximum flexibility and developer friendliness.
-- **Plugins:** Drop Python scripts in `plugins/` to add overlays, effects, new renderers, or even fully override rendering.
+- **plugins/**: Drop Python scripts in `plugins/` to add overlays, effects, or new renderers.
-- **Assets:** Place maps, textures, and sounds in the `assets/` folder.
+- **assets/**: Place maps, textures, and sounds in the `assets/` folder.
+- **shared/**: Utilities and helpers for use across the engine.
+- **ui/**: User interface, HUD, and menu code.
+- **tests/**, **examples/**, **docs/**: For testing, demos, and documentation.

+---

+## Backend Modding & Extensibility

+The backend is designed to be **modular and easy to extend**, inspired by popular moddable games:

+- **All backend routines are defined in `backend/api.py`** with clear docstrings and type hints.
+- **Performance-critical implementations are in `cython_backend.pyx`**.
+Developers can optimize or swap out routines as long as they match the API.
+- **To mod or extend the backend:**
+  1. Read the API in `backend/api.py`.
+  2. Implement or optimize routines in `cython_backend.pyx`.
+  3. Rebuild the Cython extension (see docs for build instructions).

+This approach keeps the backend fast, modular, and accessible for Python developers—no C++ or Rust required!

 ---